 TPG had previously offered a service called IPTV, however it doesn’t seem to be offered to new customers signing up to a TPG NBN plan.

 TPG vs iiNet: Who Wins?

-The product sets of TPG and iiNet show some clear similarities, but also many differences which reflect their fundamentally different approaches to running a telecommunications business.
-Based on image alone – and it’s subjective – TPG appears the more ‘corporate-oriented’ of the two, whereas iiNet looks to be a bit more ‘consumer friendly’.
-However, what you will find is that both offer compelling internet and mobile phone plans.
+The product sets of TPG and iiNet show some clear similarities and some big differences too, however, what you will find is that both offer compelling internet and mobile phone plans.
 Both are good alternatives to the bigger guys, and it’s hard to separate the two.

 Apart from a few little differences, iiNet and TPG are fairly similar when it comes to pricing – and the value you get.
-We can, perhaps, expect to see more uniformity now that TPG has acquired iiNet, but it seems for now that both providers are set to retain their own identities.
+Despite TPG owning iiNet, it seems that both providers have maintained their own identities.
 We’re rating this one a tie, as both have some strong positives – and only a few arguable negatives.
 In the end, it all depends on your own circumstances; you might find one is better for you than the other.